Nyaudoh Ndaeyo

 Nyaudoh Ukpabio Ndaeyo (born 25 March 1961) is a Nigerian professor of farm systems and the current vice chancellor of the University of Uyo.

 Background

 Ndaeyo hails from Ini Local government area of Akwa Ibom State.
 He is married with two children.

 Education

+Ndaeyo is an alumnus of the University of Uyo (formerly University of Cross River State) where he graduated with a First Class Honours degree in Agronomy.
+He previously obtained an Ordinary National Diploma in Agriculture from the College of Agriculture, Obubra.

-Ndaeyo hold a doctor of philosophy degree in farm system, and a master's degree in agronomy both from University of Ibadan.
+He holds a doctor of philosophy degree in farm system, and a master's degree in agronomy both from University of Ibadan.

 Career

 Ndaeyo served as head of the department, dean of the faculty of agriculture, chairman of the committee of deans, and deputy vice chancellor.
 He is a professor of farm systems and was appointed as the 8th substantive vice chancellor of the University of Uyo on 6 October 2022.